SQL Patterns

 Pattern 7: Cohort Analysis

 Problem: Group cars by the month they first parked.
-Track how many returned in each subsequent month.
+Track how many came back in each later month.

 WITH first_visit AS (